icapps/cli/README.md

 The Sequelize Command Line Interface (CLI)

+*Small fix to allow sequelize-cli to use babel* (https://github.com/sequelize/cli/issues/112)

 ## Installation

 Install this globally and you'll have access to the `sequelize` command anywhere on your system.